systat(1)

 - The reset command resets the baseline for since

-mode command with no argument will display the - current mode
+- mode.
+The mode command with no argument will display the

 - plays statis